 Final points = Points in your Private account + Your Percentage * 2 * (Total sum of points in the group account)

-Example 1: you and the other worker in your group allocate to the group account 10 points each (and remain the other 10 points in your private account, the total sum of points in the group account is 20 points.
+Example 1: you and the other worker in your group allocate to the group account 10 points each (and remain the other 10 points in your private account), the total sum of points in the group account is 20 points.
 If, for example, both you and the matched worker gets 40% of the group account, while your manager gets the remaining 20%.

 Your final earnings are: